What is your holiday strategy?

 Following what she refers to as ‘a particularly disastrous school summer holiday’, one of our clients has developed her own week-by-week holiday strategy.

-As the owner of her own successful company, our client had tried to balance being at home with her children and taking care of business simultaneously.
+As the owner of her own successful company, our client had tried to balance being at home with her children off school, and taking care of business simultaneously.
 But she found herself run ragged, with everyone and everything being compromised.

 So she now breaks her summer into a weekly pattern: